 That means covering for friends or family, lying for friends or family, and protecting friends or family from getting what they deserve.
 It all makes you just as much of a piece of crap as they are; accomplices to the crime.

 I know that there are corrupt laws enforced by local governments and, largely, the Ancient Group of Assholes (AGA).
 In these cases, I would suggest following the path of service-to-others as you walk the razor's edge of honesty in a compromised environment.
 However, when you really look at the myriad problems that the people around you are faced with, you come to recognize how much of their burden is caused by themselves.
 Are any of you assholes having an epiphany yet?

 Basically, you're either doing the right thing or you're (at least an accomplice to) doing the wrong thing.

 Let your friends and family get what they deserve if they act in unjust, ignoble, or dishonest ways.
 Maybe life in society will teach them proper lessons because you certainly aren't stepping up to the plate.

 I'm sure some of you are saying, "I'm glad he isn't MY friend."

 And why is that?
 Are you planning on doing things that are unjust, selfish, or just plain wrong?
 Do you cause problems and expect your friends or family to cover for you even when they know that you're wrong?

-I guess I'm glad that you're not my friend!
+I guess I'm glad we're not friends, as well!
 So relieved, actually.

 Or maybe you have friends or family who do awful or dishonest things to other people on a regular basis.
 You just say, "Well, they haven't done anything to me..." and then you keep their secrets so you can keep your friend like a coward with no self esteem.
 Or maybe you pat yourself on the back for blindly defending a family member.
 Go make better friends and let your family members get what they deserve.

 Really, just stop being another piece of human trash to add to the global dumpster...